mwenje24/real-estate-application-phase-2-final-project/README.md

 ## Available Scripts

-languages used to create .his application are:
+languages used to create this application are:
 1. Javascript
 2. HTML and CSS
 3. db json server